adamsilver/fdpb/03-book-a-flight.md

 ### Oops, We Broke The Rules

+Miller's law[^] would have you believe that we shouldn't present users with more than seven radio buttons at a time—if you have more than seven then use a select box.

-Traditional advice says you should only use radio buttons if there are less than 7 choices[^], otherwise use a select box.
-Rules are good: they allow us to think less and avoid the same mistakes others have made in the past.
+Laws are useful: they work as constraints that drive us to good, creative solutions; they allow us to think less, free up our time to solve other problems and avoid mistakes others have made in the past.
+But UX Myth 23[^]states that:

-But there are always exceptions to rules.
-I prefer guidance to rules.
-Unlike rules, guidance offers up everything it knows, and gives you the power to break the rules when appropriate.
+> Miller’s original theory argues that people can keep no more than 7 (plus or minus 2) items in their short-term memory.
+On a webpage, however, the information is visually present, people don’t have to memorize anything and therefore can easily manage broader choices.

-A Boeing 747 commerical plane has over 400 seats so we've shattered the 7 choice rule.
-Call me a rebel, but I'm struggling to see a better way of presenting seats.
+A Boeing 747 commerical plane has over 400 seats.
+Call me a rebel, but I'm struggling to see a better way of presenting less seats.
 Choosing a seat is quite a unique interaction and benefits from this layout.

 And using the One Thing Per Page pattern (explained in chapter 2) gives us maximal screen space to design something better.
-The screen, while long, is far less overwhelming as it'd dedicated to just one thing: choosing a seat.
+The screen, while long, is far less overwhelming as it's dedicated to just one thing: choosing a seat.

 ### Unavailable Seats